gytdau/website/_lists/Social_technologies.md

 title: "Social technologies"
 ---

+Social media purportedly ‘exposes the worst in people’.
+But focusing on human nature hides the more interesting fact: that platforms largely choose the behaviour they manufacture.
+And they’ve been making a lot of progress on manufacturing more specific behaviours over the last 5-10 years.

 Social platforms are fertile ground for tweaking mass behavior, and their positive achievements are often under-appreciated.
 Because of how much of modern experience is mediated through platforms, this is worth some discussion.

 Here are some prominent examples: